yueyue4737/EC601MiniProject3/readme.md

 Run unit test for the data module
 ---

-Compare REACT Native versus iOS and Android application environment
+Compare REACT Native versus iOS and Android application environment(Extra)
 ===

 Build example application on either iOS or Android (Same as example provided by either framework)